- Auto-Joining Tables

 In the Store Sales Workspace model given above, the Sales and Sales Person tables have a common column called Sales Person ID.
 In the 'Sales' table, every sale is associated to the Sales Person Id, who did the sale.
 In the 'Sales Person' table, each salesperson is identified by a unique id specified in the column Sales Person ID.
 Similarly, Sales and Product Details tables have a common column called Product_ID.
 In the 'Sales' table, each sale is associated with a product identified by the column Product_ID.
 In the Product table each product is identified by a unique id specified in the column Product_ID.

 Given these related columns, we can define lookup relationship between Sales and Sales Person table through the column Sales Person ID.
 Similarly, between Sales and Product Details tables a lookup relationship can be established based on the common column Product_ID.
 Once the lookup column relationship is defined Zoho Analytics will automatically join data from these tables using the Auto-join feature when you start creating reports based on these tables.

-It is assumed that the above Store Sales Workspace has already been created with the corresponding tables in Zoho Analytics.
+Let's assumed that we have a Store Sales Workspace with the tables as described in the above section.
 Let's start defining lookup between Sales and Sales Person tables through the common column Sales Person ID.

-- From the Explorer tab of the Workspace, open Sales table and click Edit Design button on the toolbar.
+- Open Sales table and click Edit Design button.